What Is Important

 So it is with many today.
 We are so engrossed in the glitter and prestige of this world, the ideals that will make us rich, that seem to fit our lifestyles.
 We forget to remember that our real treasure comes out of a simple old book written thousands of years ago, the Word of God.
 For only in this book can we find out how much our God loves us, and how we can become His children.

-*having been born again, not of corruptible seed but incorruptible, through the word of God which lives and abides forever, 1Pe 1:23 NKJV+
+*For you have been born again, not of perishable seed, but of imperishable, through the living and enduring word of God.
+1Pe 1:23 NIV+

-+ ESV ďScripture quotations marked [ESV] are from The Holy Bible, English Standard Version,Ē copyright © 2001 by Crossway Bibles, a publishing ministry of Good New Publishers.
++ ESV “Scripture quotations marked [ESV] are from The Holy Bible, English Standard Version,” copyright © 2001 by Crossway Bibles, a publishing ministry of Good New Publishers.
 Used by permission.
-All rights reserved.Ē
+All rights reserved.”

 + NEW AMERICAN STANDARD